AI Answering Service For Dentists

 Urgent calls need structure

 Same-day pain, broken teeth, swelling, or post-op concerns cannot be treated like generic scheduling traffic.
-The routing logic has to reflect how a practice actually runs.
+The handoff path has to reflect how a practice actually runs.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.